ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/server/server_step_1.md

-### Starting the Server
+### Testing the Setup

-#### Testing the setup
+In order to see the results of our work in this tutorial we'll connect a client to our Ankor server.

-In order to see the results of our work in this tutorial we'll want to connect a client to our Ankor server.
+The clients connect to the server via WebSocket.
+So we need a web server that supports them.
-The clients connect to the server via WebSocket, so we need a web server, [GlassFish 4][] in our case.
+[GlassFish 4][1] comes with WebSocket support out of the box, so we'll be using that one.

 To start the web server `cd` into the `todo-servlet` directory and execute this Maven goal:

-    mvn install
+    mvn embedded-glassfish:run

 This can take a while.
 GlassFish will be downloaded.
 After the process completes point your browser to `http://localhost:8080/`.